 API stands for Application Program Interface.
 It acts as a mediator between two different applications.
 It is an interface that facilitates communication between two different applications without user intervention.
 In other words, we can define an API as a set of functions and procedures that enables data transmission between two different software applications.

 Version control is a component of a software configuration system, and it is also referred to as source control, source code management, and revision control.
 It is a class of systems that tracks and manages changes made to computer programs, websites, documentation, and other collections of information.

 Pair programming is an agile software development technique where two programmers work at a single workstation.
 One programmer is called a driver who writes code, and the other is called a navigator who navigates each line of the code.
 A driver and a programmer can frequently change their role during software development.
 The following are the three pairing variations:

 - Newbie-Newbie: Both programmers are newbies in the field of programming.

 - Expert-Newbie: One programmer is an expert, and the other is a newbie.
 Therefore, a newbie can learn many things from an expert, whereas an expert can get a chance to share knowledge with a newbie.

 - Expert-Expert: Both programmers are experts and form a great pair since they can efficiently develop high-performing and fully functional software.

-It is important for every novice to know the common programming terms before they start learning to code.
+Every novice needs to know these common coding terms before they start learning to code.
 As the programming domain is quite extensive, there are several terms associated with it, and having knowledge of them is absolutely essential.

-In this article, we have explained some of the most commonly used programming terms, including compter program, object-oriented programming, variable, loop, bug, framework, and API.
+This article explains some of the most commonly used terminologies in computer programming, including computer program, object-oriented programming, variable, loop, bug, framework, and API.

 If you have any queries or suggestions, feel free to share them with us in the comments section below.